-Understand the legal considerations involved with starting new business ventures or bringing an idea to market.
-Learn about business structures, key contract components, liability and risk management, non-disclosure agreements, intellectual property, patents, copyrights, employment laws, taxes and other regulations as they pertain to start-ups.
+This course is designed for students to understand the legal considerations involved with starting new business ventures or bringing an idea to market.
+In this course, students learn about business structures, key contract components, liability and risk management, non-disclosure agreements, intellectual property such as patents, copyrights, trademarks, trade secrets, etc., as well as federal and state employment and labor law.
+The course also provides an overview of taxation and other key regulations as they pertain to start-ups.